Spicy foods and stress can aggravate stomach ulcer symptoms. But what causes ulcers is an infection that often clears up with antibiotics.

 How to prevent ulcers

-About 30 to 40 percent of people in the United States get an H. pylori infection, usually as children, but it usually doesn’t cause symptoms.
+About 30 to 40 percent of people in the United States get an H. pylori infection, usually as children, but it often doesn’t cause symptoms.

-We don’t know how H. pylori is passed along or why it causes symptoms in some people but not others.
+Researchers don’t know how H. pylori is passed along or why it causes stomach ulcer symptoms in some people but not others.

-It is also important not to rely on NSAIDs for long periods and to look for other ways to handle pain.
+You also shouldn’t rely on NSAIDs for long periods and look for other ways to handle pain.

 Janet O’Dell, RN